volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

 `default_bot_setting` - (Optional) Malicious bots will be blocked, Suspicious and Good bots will be ignored. (`Bool`).

+`configured_violations` - (Optional) Will store the list of violations with config that are different from the default violation config.
+See [Detection Settings Configured Violations ](#detection-settings-configured-violations) below for details.(Deprecated)

 ###### One of the arguments from this list "disable_suppression, enable_suppression" must be set

 `disable_suppression` - (Optional) x-displayName: "Disable" (`Bool`).